Information Physics Throughout History

 - Maneuver over battle (Napoleon)

-Their shared insight—that the highest mastery involves achieving maximum effect with minimum effort—is precisely what the SEC formula mathematically captures: results depend more on position (E
+Their shared insight—that the highest mastery involves achieving maximum effect with minimum effort—is precisely what the formula mathematically captures: results depend more on position than on operations .

 Modern Echoes